null-machine/oop-crash-course/Agenda.md

 # Crash Course Breakdown
 1. Variables
 2. Input
+- Q1) Write a program that gets three integers from the user and calculates their average as a double.
 3. Conditionals
 4. Loops
+- Q2) Write a program that checks if a number given by the user is prime.
 5. Arrays
+- Q3) Write a program that creates an integer array with elements equal to the square of their index.
 6. Functions
-7. Lab 1 Solution

-- Conditionals, loops and functions are fundamentals for flow control
-- Variables, input and arrays are fundamentals for data storage
+- Q4) Write a function that takes an array, a value, and an index that returns a new array with the value inserted at the index specified.

 # Bonus Time
 - How to read an API with the String class
-- Explaining what `static` and why it's showing up everywhere
+- Explaining what `static` is and why it's showing up everywhere
+- Setting up Java and JUnit (I'm assuming the profs have this covered)

 # Other Notes
 The content for this session can be downloaded here: